 Enzyme peelings – the gentle way

-Enzyme peelings are limited in their effect to the skin surface, which they clean and disinfect.
+The effect of enzyme peelings is limited to the surface of the skin, which they clean and disinfect .
 There, dead skin cells are connected to the fresh ones underneath.
 You can think of it like a cake where the crust has gotten a bit hard and dark, but it's all one piece with the fluffy batter underneath.
-Enzyme-splitting proteinsgently dissolve the cell structures so that you can simply wash away the old skin cells with water.
-This is completely natural, because proteins from papaya or pineapple are often included.
+Enzyme-splitting proteins gently dissolve the cell structures so that you can simply wash away the old skin cells with water.
+This is completely natural, because they often contain proteins from papaya or pineapple.

-Enzyme peelings are used like a mask: Apply once or twice a week, leave on and rinse off.
+Enzyme peelings are used like a mask: apply once or twice a week , leave on and rinse off.
 Regularity is important.
-Not only do you create a fresher complexion, you can even pigment spots and blemishes including pimple marks.
+Not only do you create a fresher complexion , but you can even reduce pigment spots and impurities including pimple marks.

 Due to the higher price compared to mechanical peels, they are usually only used on the face.
-There are hardly any restrictions, because these mild peelings are actually suitable for every skin type.
+There are hardly any restrictions here , because these mild peelings are actually suitable for every skin type.

 Stop & go for enzyme peels

-- In no case in the case of perioral dermatitis, there is a general ban on cosmetics
+- Under no circumstances in the case of perioral dermatitis, there is a general ban on cosmetics

 - Suitable for all skin types

-This type of peeling is mainly known as fruit acid peeling.
+This type of peeling is best known as a fruit acid peeling .
 This works by means of AHA (glycolic acid peeling) or BHA (salicylic acid peeling).
 It stimulates regeneration and removes the outer layer of skin.
-Depending on the concentration, the peeling can also have a significantly greaterdeep effect.
-The effect is strong, but so is the skin irritation, because these peelings are very aggressive.
+Depending on the concentration, the peeling can also have a much deeper effect.
+The effect is strong, but so is the skin irritation , because these peelings are very aggressive .
 Redness, swelling and peeling skin are common side effects - after all, chemical peels are also known as peeling treatments.

-🍋 Many sera and cleansing products that are intended to prevent skin aging or impurities contain an AHA - or BHA complex.
-Here the concentration is usually low, but it does not hurt to pay attention to irritations!
+🍋 Many serums and cleansing products that are intended to prevent skin aging or impurities contain an AHA or BHA complex .
+Here the concentration is usually low, but it doesn't hurt to pay special attention to irritation when using it !